AngelosPsy/multifear/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:
+This is a new submission.
-Fixed the paired sample t-test in the t_test_mf function that caused the test to fail.

-Updated the code so that it reflects changes in the tidyverse package
+This package includes adapted functionality from the ez R package, which is planned for archival.
+This is stated in the DESCRIPTION file.

 ## Test environments
-* local OS X install, R 4.5.0
+* local macOS, R 4.5.0
-* ubuntu (devel and release on github actions)
+* Ubuntu (GitHub Actions: devel and release)
-* win-builder (devel, previous major release, and release)
+* win-builder (devel, release, and previous R-release)

 ## R CMD check results
-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 0 notes